 In 2021, California became the first state in the nation to provide free breakfast and lunch to all K–12 students.
 Now we're building on that historic achievement with vital investments for school food infrastructure, staff training, and more freshly prepared, California-grown school meals.
-Let’s work together to ensure this food is the best it can be for our students, economy, and planet.

 The School Meals For All Coalition consists of more than 70 organizations representing education, health, agriculture, and food banks.
 We advocate for investments in school meals that fight child hunger, support rural and agricultural communities, help mitigate climate change, strengthen regional school food supply chains, and support school nutrition workers.